shreya348/NCAA-Basketball-Pred/README.md

-🏀** NCAA Basketball Tournament Prediction Using Deep Sequence Models **Project Overview****
+**🏀** NCAA Basketball Tournament Prediction Using Deep Sequence Models** **Project Overview**
-This project aims to predict NCAA basketball tournament outcomes by leveraging sequential deep learning models.
-We systematically apply Long Short-Term Memory (LSTM) networks, Bidirectional LSTM (BiLSTM) architectures, and Temporal Convolutional Networks (TCN) to model the dynamic nature of team performances, player statistics, and matchup histories.
-Our approach integrates over four decades of historical tournament data (1985–2025) to develop robust and data-driven forecasting systems.

-By evaluating multiple models trained with Stochastic Gradient Descent (SGD) and Adam optimizers, we highlight the advantages and limitations of different sequential learning techniques in sports analytics and tournament forecasting.
+Predicting the outcomes of NCAA Basketball Tournaments has traditionally relied on subjective opinions or simple statistics.
+In this project, we leverage deep learning techniques to forecast tournament outcomes by modeling the sequential dynamics and relational structures found in historical game data.

+We implemented and compared three models:

+Long Short-Term Memory (LSTM) networks

+Bidirectional LSTM (BiLSTM) models

+Temporal Convolutional Networks (TCN)

+The models were trained and evaluated on a richly engineered dataset spanning from 1985 to 2025, incorporating team statistics, player metrics, seeding info, and game venue characteristics.

 ✨ **Key Features**